 It’s never fun to lose access to Xbox features, but know that when we put restrictions in place, we do so to help ensure everyone’s safety or improve an experience for the community.
 Attempting to circumvent restrictions can affect both customer privacy and the integrity of Microsoft or partner services.
 For the safety of all, it’s important to respect deliberate limitations.

-- Create alternate Microsoft accounts to circumvent a suspension
+- Create alternate Microsoft accounts to circumvent a suspension or restriction

 - Use other accounts to continue communicating with a player who blocked you

 - Resell or redistribute any part of Xbox services